Milleniyum/liri-node-app/README.md

 ![Option 1](https://github.com/Milleniyum/liri-node-app/blob/master/images/node-liri-option2.gif)

 ## Option 3 - Get movie details
 1. Enter a movie title when prompted.
-Note: If no entry is made a default move will be chosen.
+Note: If no entry is made a default movie will be chosen.
 2. Choose a display option of list or table when prompted.

 ![Option 1](https://github.com/Milleniyum/liri-node-app/blob/master/images/node-liri-option3.gif)